 Animal-based products are the most common source of vitamin B12.
 This is why vegans and vegetarians are more apt to be deficient in vitamin B12.
 The main plant sources for vitamin B12 are fortified cereals and nutritional yeast.

-If pregnant women consume no animal products, the vitamin B12 reserves will be limited.
+If pregnant women consume no animal products, the vitamin reserves will be limited.
 Vitamin B12 is supplied to the baby during pregnancy.
-If the mother is lacking in vitamin B12, the baby will be, too.
+If the mother is lacking in the vitamin, the baby will be, too.
 Babies can develop vitamin B12 deficiencies, and if left undetected, serious neurological damage can result (x).

 The American Dietic Association recommends supplements of vitamin B12 for vegans and vegetarians during pregnancy and while nursing (x).